 The wealth gap has grown dramatically.
 Technology has made it increasingly easy for individuals to make large scale market movements.
 Our corrupted government is comprised largely of candidates created and manufactured by those individuals and placed into office to do their bidding.
 Our system unfortunately includes a Federal Reserve which makes it possible to extract massive amounts of wealth through the money printer, converted into real wealth for these individuals, and simply replaced with staggering debt on the backs of the American people.
 This machine has, of course, proven to be irresistible to those who can fill government with their people and have laws passed and actions taken which funnel billions of dollars at a time to them while inching the people of the United States closer and closer to poverty through inflation and inevitable economic default.

 Growing up, year after year, it was a regular occurrence to see politicians pretend to disagree over the debt, typically only disagreeing with how the wealth of America was extracted.
 Inevitably, the end result was the same.
 More debt for Americans.
 During these theatrical performances, the phrase "kick the can down the road" was typically employed, pointing out that the short term "benefits" of the debt at the time would come with a cost for average Americans later.
 Later is now.
 Our national debt held by the public is greater than our GDP for the first time in our history.
 Likewise, for the first time, our government spends more of our taxpayer money on interest to service our debt than it does on our extremely bloated military.
-And it does this during a period of artificially suppressed interest rates which are more than likely going to break their artificial chains and climb much higher, making interest debt payments even greater and leaving less money for our government to embezzle to Israel and to other laundering machine ventures, which means even less money for back burner projects like improving America.
+And it does this during a period of artificially suppressed interest rates which are more than likely going to break their artificial chains and climb much higher, making interest debt payments even greater and leaving less money for our government to pay its required tribute to Israel, less money to send to laundering machine ventures in places like Ukraine, and this means that there is even less money for lower priority back burner projects like improving and defending America.

 America is little more than a collection of marks just begging to be fleeced.
 Meet a few Americans and talk to them about anything of substance and it's difficult to blame those who manipulate and fleece them.

 Still, more Americans today are starting to see that the word "inflation" isn't just an academic gobbly-gook term, but is a real thing.
 A day late and many dollars short though.
 When money is printed into existence, the prices of things go up.
 Those who get the newly printed dollars can purchase things of real value at the current price.
 Then months later, the rest of us have to pay more money to attain things of real value.
-We don't get the hot off the press newly minted dollars so we don't enjoy the benefit, rather we are left with the debt and higher costs.
+We don't get the hot off the digital press newly conjured dollars, the low-to-no interest loans to the banking class, the contract payments to various corporate entities, and so we don't get to enjoy the benefit of buying real things at yesterday's prices.
+Rather, we are left with the debt and higher costs after the money the oligarchs spend is injected into the system.
 People now see this purposeful theft as they look at home prices, college tuition, the cost of food and fuel, rising electrical prices, and most everything else.
-The minority of Americans in the market mistake it as good, however, when they see the numbers of their stock portfolios and 401Ks going up, not realizing these increasing numbers are not gaining them any actual purchasing power but rather helping them to lose less than those not in the market.
+The minority of Americans in the market mistake it as good, however, when they see the numbers of their stock portfolios and 401Ks going up, not realizing these increasing numbers are not gaining them any actual purchasing power but rather are helping them simply to lose less than those who aren't in the market.
 But that hedge against inflation will disappear if the Everything Bubble pops.
+By which I mean, when it pops.

 And despite the hype, the reality is such that the so-called Artificial Intelligence and robotics will render the vast majority of human labor not only un-required, but not desired.
 I can still remember debating fighter pilots and telling them their jobs would disappear with drone technology, back before it became undeniable as it is today.
 With the exception of one guy, the response was always the same.
 "No way a computer can do my job."
 Now we see AI fighter pilots beating human fighter pilots every single time in the simulator, and unmanned systems are finally the bleeding edge of our technology.
 The same will go for most every job out there and eventually all of them.
 Even today, unemployment is skyrocketing despite the government's fabricated methods to downplay it.